top of page

 “Reverse course!”
 My‑re roared.
 “Hold on!”

-Everyone grabbed the railing as the ship lurched backwards.
+Everyone grabbed the railing as the ship lurched backward.
 The Nightie strained.
 Wood creaked in loud protest, threatening to break at any moment.
 The sounds of oars snapping like twigs carried on the nighttime air.
-The ship was lamenting its doom.
-But the Nightie began moving backwards.
+The ship lamented its doom.
+But the Nightie began moving backward.

-The lights sailed into the nighttime air and gave the illusion the ship was traveling forward.
-The Nightie went dark.
+The lights sailed into the nighttime air and gave the illusion that the ship continued to travel forward.

 “Captain!
 Hard to port!”